 Are vacation rentals really to blame for increased rent?

 Rent is soaring not only in Barcelona, but across the whole of Europe.
 And so is tourism.
-So tourism is to blame… right?
+So is tourism to blame?

 Barcelona is also a top destination for prestigious multinationals, more and more of which are choosing to open offices in the city, generating a significant amount of new job offerings to attract workers to the city.